MooersLab/pymolsnips/README.md

 The `PyMOL.tmbundle`  shows up in the Bundles pull-down as `PyMOL.pml`.
 Select `PyMOL.pml` and then a new menu will appear with a list of the snippets.
-The descriptions of the snippets are on the left and the corresponding tabtrigger is on the right.
+The descriptions of the snippets are on the left and the corresponding tab trigger is on the right.
 The snippet can be added to the current pml document by selecting the snippet with the GUI or by entering the tabtrigger name.

 The bundle pull-down provides access to a bundle editor.